Magnetic gear

 A magnetic gear resembles the traditional mechanical gear in geometry and function, using magnets instead of teeth.
-As two opposing magnets approach each other, they repel; when placed on two rings the magnets will act like teeth.
+As two opposing magnets approach each other, they repel; when placed on two rings, the magnets will act like teeth.
 As opposed to conventional hard contact backlash in a spur gear, where a gear may rotate freely until in contact with the next gear, the magnetic gear has a springy backlash.
-As a result magnetic gears are able to apply pressure no matter the relative angle.
+As a result, magnetic gears are able to apply pressure no matter the relative angle.
 Although they provide a motion ratio as a traditional gear, such gears work without touching and are immune to wear of mating surfaces, have no noise, and may slip without damage.

 A magnetically coupled gear can be used in a vacuum without lubrication, or operations involving hermetically sealed barriers.
 This can be an advantage in explosive or otherwise hazardous environments where leaks constitute a real danger.

 Design

 Magnetic gear systems typically use permanent magnets.
-They may also use electromagnets for specialized cases including changeable gear ratio.
-Magnetic gear coupling can be configured in several ways.
+They may also use electromagnets for specialized cases including changeable gear ratios.
+Magnetic gear couplings can be configured in several ways.

-Parallel input and output axes, similar to spur gears, have magnetic attraction or repulsion between cogs, such as the north pole magnets on the driving gear attracting the south pole magnets of driven gear or north pole cogs on a driving gear tending to center between north pole cogs of the driven gear.
-The cogs may be inter meshed to improve coupling.
+Parallel input and output axes, similar to spur gears, have magnetic attraction or repulsion between cogs, such as the north pole magnets on the driving gear attracting the south pole magnets of the driven gear, or north pole cogs on a driving gear tending to center between north pole cogs of the driven gear.
+The cogs may be intermeshed to improve coupling.

-Another configuration is In-line axes that use "flux coupling".
-A stationary intermediate ferromagnetic cylinder allows a motion ratio due to the harmonic relationship between the number of poles input compared to output.
+Another configuration is in-line axes that use "flux coupling".
+A stationary intermediate ferromagnetic cylinder allows a motion ratio due to the harmonic relationship between the number of poles in the input compared to the output.
 There is no equivalent mechanical gear system, since the two rotating gears are physically isolated from each other and only interact magnetically.

 In addition, there are "cycloidal drive" gears with a gear ratio similar to planetary drives, also called "epicyclic" or "eccentric" gears.